-Receiver Independent Exchange (RINEX) data consists of two ASCII files.
-The first is referred to as the observation file and contains the measurement data.
-The second file is the navigation file and contains ephemeris data.
+Receiver Independent Exchange (RINEX) data consists of ASCII files.
+The most important is the observation file and contains the measurement data.
+The others are the navigation files and contain ephemeris data for GPS and/or GLONASS satellites..

 RINEX is a very flexible format.
 It is interpreted differently by receiver manufacturers, software developers and government agencies.
 For this reason, RINEX data occasionally causes problems, and the use of options is necessary to convert the data properly to GPB.